Pravs87/chat-bot/README.md

 **`Note`**

 We have used a 2-layer neural network which will classify patterns into various classes.
-If we were to have a contextual based bot, as is the trend these days, this approach definitely wont work.
-We need to move towards a seq2seq learning using LSTM network.
+The code to build the model was available on the internet.
 **`Running the code`**

 _Pre-requisites_ :